ordinarylabs/bicycle/README.md

 opt-level = 'z'
 ```

-For a basic SPROC example we have the following which just uses the `get_input` to get the pull in the dynamic input passed in at call time, and pass back that same value as output.
-All SPROC I/O uses the [`Value`](https://protobuf.dev/reference/protobuf/google.protobuf/#value) protobuf message (`bicycle_shims` re-exports `prost-types` which provides the Rust implementation of the `Value` type).
+For a basic SPROC example we have the following which uses the `recv_in` to get the dynamic input passed to the SPROC by the caller.

+Once we have the "begins_with" argument from `recv_in` we use the `get_dogs_by_pk` shim to grab the requested `Dog`s from the host, map over just their names, and then send the output back to the host via `send_out`.
+Once the host captures the result of `send_out` they will forward it onto the caller.

+NOTE: All SPROC I/O uses the [`Value`](https://protobuf.dev/reference/protobuf/google.protobuf/#value) protobuf message and `bicycle_shims` re-exports `prost-types` crate which provides the Rust implementation of the `Value` type for you.

 ```rust
 // dog-names-proc/src/main.rs